fabry-training/portal-manual-doc/doc/handbook-at/posoperator.md

 PosOperator

-  By clicking on the link, the portal login is called up and the PosOperator has to register as a new user and as a new company or log in with his existing data. (see chapter "[Registration and Login](registration-login.md)")
+  By clicking on the link, the fiskaltrust.Portal login is called up and the PosOperator has to register as a new user and as a new company or log in with his existing data. (see chapter "[Registration and Login](registration-login.md)")

 ####<a name="example-of-a-pdf-attachment"></a> Example of a pdf-attachment